Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Perch can be effective bait for garfish, especially when targeting these predatory fish in freshwater environments.
 Perch have a natural appeal to garfish due to their size, movement, and availability in many bodies of water where garfish are found.

 Anglers often use live or freshly caught perch as bait, rigging them on hooks or using them as part of a baitfish rig to mimic natural prey.
-Perch can be fished near the surface or at various depths, depending on the behavior of the garfish and the specific fishing conditions.
+Perch can be fished near the surface or in deeper water, depending on the behavior of the garfish and the specific fishing conditions.
 Their lively swimming action and natural scent can attract garfish and entice them to strike.

 When using perch as bait for garfish, anglers should consider the size of the perch relative to the size of the garfish they are targeting, as well as the presentation and rigging techniques that best suit the fishing situation.
 Overall, perch can be a reliable and readily available bait option for anglers seeking to catch garfish in freshwater habitats.